This post may contain affiliate links. Please read our full Disclosure Policy.

 - Prepare your egg to be dyed by wiping away any dirt or debris.
 If you wish to add a design to your egg, do so now.

-For a striped appearance, wrap the egg in elastic bands or textured material.
+Wrap the egg in elastic bands or textured material for a striped appearance.
 To add a flower petal or leaf design, place a leaf or petal on the surface of the eggs and wrap it with cheesecloth or a nylon sock to secure it in place.

 - Slowly and gently place the egg into the dye solution in the mason jar.
-Even though the egg is hard-boiled, you will still run the risk of cracking the egg if you drop it into the mason jar.
+Even though the egg is hard-boiled, you will still risk cracking it if you drop it into the jar.

-- Soak eggs in the dye for a minimum of 10 minutes.
-Natural egg dyes do take a bit longer to color eggs than traditional dyes that use food coloring.
+- Soak the eggs in the dye for at least 10 minutes.
+Natural egg dyes take a bit longer to color eggs than traditional dyes that use food coloring.

-The longer the egg is in the dye, the deeper, brighter or bold the intensity of the colors should be.
-Leaving the egg for 24 hours or even a few days is fine, just remember to refrigerate the jar if you are going to do this.
+The longer the egg is in the dye, the deeper, brighter, or bolder the intensity of the colors should be.
+Leaving the egg for 24 hours or even a few days is fine; just remember to refrigerate the jar if you are going to do this.

 - Remove any of the elastics, nylons, or cheesecloth that you have on the eggs and let them dry completely in an empty egg carton.
 This part is so much fun!
 A little bit like Christmas morning as you open each egg up and see what color you have!